saraheig/biopocket-interface/README.md

 # Database interface for the BioPocket project

 This is a Web application which allows users not only to easily create, read, update and delete (CRUD application) data, but also to quickly search a keyword and other parameters into data contents.
+Markdown ([Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - [Documentation](https://daringfireball.net/projects/markdown/syntax)) can be used in some text fields.

 ***